KevinJordanENG/BSRC-dev/dedoppler/survey_and_benchmarking_dedoppler_pipelines.md

 - **hyperSETI**: 8419.542730785906 MHz
 - **SETIcore**: 8419.542731 MHz

-Minus rounding errors, these pipelines were demonstrated to provide equal results identifying frequency of the doppler drifting signal.
+Minus rounding errors, these pipelines were demonstrated to provide equal results identifying the frequency of the doppler drifting signal.

 The SNR for the above frequencies were reported by each pipeline as follows:
 - **turboSETI**: 192.893814